h-brenne/rotare_thrust_vectoring/README.md

 ## Documentation

-Rotare comes with a detailed documentation (**LINK TO COME**).
+Rotare comes with a [detailed documentation][rotare-doc].
 This documentation is made of two parts:

 1. The user manual
 2. The technical documentation